garyschulte/besu-zkvm/toolchain/BUILDING.md

 * libverify.a

 ### Building earlier versions of labs-openjdk-21, 22
-For reference, a workable recipe for building earlier labs-opendjdk build with static libs on debian-minbase riscv64:
+For reference, a workable recipe for building earlier labs-openjdk build with static libs on debian-minbase riscv64:
 ```bash
        bash configure \
             --with-debug-level=release \